 183 day rule in Florida explained

 If you’ve ever looked into moving your residency to Florida, you’ve likely encountered endless talk about the “183-day rule.”
-It’s a confusing number thrown around by high-tax states eager to keep you on their tax rolls, but here’s the catch: Florida itself doesn’t care how many days you spend in the state.
+It’s a confusing number thrown around by high-tax states eager to keep you on their tax rolls, but here’s the catch: Florida doesn’t use a “183-day rule” to determine residency.
+Instead, Florida focuses on your intent and objective ties to the state rather than a specific day-count.

-In fact, Florida has no minimum day requirement to become a legal resident.
-From day one, you can establish Florida as your domicile—your permanent home base—even if your actual time spent there is minimal.
-The key isn’t counting your Florida days; it’s making sure you don’t accidentally spend 183 days or more in any other state that might still consider you a resident for tax purposes.
+In practice, there’s no statutory minimum-day requirement written into Florida’s residency rules.
+From day one, you can work to establish Florida as your domicile—your permanent home base—even if your actual time spent there is limited, as long as your actions and documentation genuinely support that intent.
+The key isn’t counting your Florida days; it’s avoiding 183 days or more in another state that might still consider you a resident for tax purposes.

-That’s exactly why Florida is ideal for expats, digital nomads, retirees abroad, and anyone who spends significant time outside of the U.S. This article will clearly explain how the infamous 183-day rule works, why Florida residency is so powerful, and exactly what you need to do to securely establish Florida as your domicile—without getting trapped by outdated residency myths.
+That’s a big part of why Florida can work so well for expats, digital nomads, retirees abroad, and anyone who spends significant time outside of the U.S. This article will clearly explain how the infamous 183-day rule works, why Florida residency is so powerful, and exactly what you need to do to securely establish Florida as your domicile—without getting trapped by outdated residency myths.

 Understanding the 183-Day rule in Florida: your legal 'home base'